Collective-Kotti/kotti_controlpanel/README.rst

 kotti_controlpanel
 *******************

-This is an extension to Kotti that allows to add foo to your site.
+This extension to Kotti that allows to add foo to your site.

 |pypi|_
 |downloads_month|_